- Site Analysis

 Location, orientation and layout

-Layout and orientation must be considered from the beginning of the design process to maximise the benefits of passive design.
+Layout and orientation must be considered from the very beginning of the design process to maximise the benefits of passive design.

 On this page:

 - Orientation for passive heating and cooling

 - Choosing a site